lnferris/ocean_data_tools/paper/paper.md

 feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (from cruises or underwater gliders) with model output.
+The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as underwater glider surveys) with model output.

 ![Figure 1.
 Building a virtual cruise from the Operational Mercator global ocean